claussian/Li-Scraper/README.md

 ## Helper files
 ### keyset.json
 This is a json file containing the XPath selectors mapping to the identity of the html tags containing the parameters of interest i.e. Name, Experience and Education.
 Considerable manual effort was invested into identifying these tags and their corresponding selectors.
 Do not be surprised if LinkedIn changes the identity of the html tags, in which case you will have to update the XPath selectors in this file manually.

-### exponential_lambda_1_in_2.csv
-This is a sample of 1000 waiting times in units of seconds, drawn from an exponential distribution with parameter 0.5 (i.e. mean of 1 click every 2 seconds).
-It is meant to simulate the distribution of human clicks in normal browser interactions.
-If you prefer